scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tutorial-picking.rst

 Once you are happy with your predictions, close the Convent windows to save the predicted coordinates in Scipion automatically.
 Do not forget to save your network before exiting to reuse it in the future.

 Probably you would like to check at this point the result of your picking with one of the coordinate viewers implemented in Scipion.
 A full description of the available viewers can be found in the section **Step 4: Checking a `SetOfCoordinates3D` in Scipion** from the **Direction picking tutorial**.
-Below, our Convent picking result is displayed with the **Tomo3D viewer**.
+Below, our Convent picking result is displayed with the **Tomoviz viewer**.

 .. figure:: /docs/user/tutorials/tomo/Picking_tutorial/Tomo3d_eman_convnet.png
    :align: center
-   :alt: tomo3d viewer eman convnet
+   :alt: tomoviz viewer eman convnet
    :width: 400

 Neural network picking - Step 2: From coordinates to subtomograms